To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “It’s always a pleasure to work with people you can creatively trust,” he says.

 As a long-time admirer of Krijno’s work, he immediately came to mind as the best person to photograph the hats in an unexpected way.
 “Lucky for us he was in Johannesburg following an exhibition, and his wife Mignonne (who is frequently the subject of Nico’s work) was keen to get involved.
 They shot everything on film, which further pushed the ‘old school meets new hats on the block’ idea.”

 My Mzansi Heart: A new book by King Adz

 King Adz is British by birth but has been living in between the UK and South Africa both mentally and physically since 1996.
 He has spent recent years travelling around South Africa; from inner city Johannesburg to tiny towns, meeting people and learning about South African youth and creative culture.

-His latest book My Mzansi Heart, published by Jacana Media, follows his encounters with different South African creative figures as well as his own personal history; including a drug-fueled time in the advertising industry and the experience of his family first moving to South Africa.
+My Mzansi Heart, published by Jacana Media, follows his encounters with different South African creative figures as well as his own personal history; including a drug-fueled time in the advertising industry and the experience of his family first moving to South Africa.